Advanced Plumbing Systems: Getting the Most From Plumbing

 Advanced plumbing systems are basically optimized systems that add more innovative systems and technologies to provide unique features and functionality not found in a traditional system.

-Many options are available for designing and building an optimized and advanced plumbing system, but the basic concepts, used in the 2007 PATH Concept Home, are the same:
+Many options are available for designing and building an optimized and advanced plumbing system, but the basic concepts, used are the same:

 - Centralize the plumbing stack to effectively minimize pipe runs for efficiency and allow for ease of access for repair or remodeling efforts — and with no significant increase in cost.
 Not incidentally, this practice qualifies for credit if you're building a LEED-certified home.
 Example layouts of centralized plumbing systems can be found in the PATH Design Guide: Residential PEX Water Supply Plumbing Systems.